-The general preconditions for the initiation of deep moist convection are (i) conditional instability, (ii) a sufficient amount of humidity in the lower and middle troposphere to form clouds, and (iii) a trigger process to bring air parcels to their level of free convection (e.g., Doswell III, 1987; Bennett et al., 2006).
-Trigger processes are e.g., the reaching of the convective temperature, lifting by convergence zones (e.g., Crook and Klemp, 2000), or terrain-induced ascent (Kirshbaum et al., 2018).
+form clouds, and (iii) a trigger process to bring air parcels to their level of free convection (e.g., Doswell, 1987; Bennett et al., 2006).
+Trigger processes are, for example, the reaching of the convective temperature, lifting by convergence zones (e.g., Crook and Klemp, 2000), or terrain-induced ascent (Kirshbaum et al., 2018).
 The organization and further life cycle is then affected by the vertical wind shear, CAPE, and relative humidity.
 To assess the state of the atmosphere in the vicinity of the MCS affecting northern Germany, we calculated several convection-related variables averaged over a rectangular box surrounding the convective system.
-The box has a size of 3°×2.5° and follows the storm along the path depicted in Fig. 6.
-The box has been positioned in such a way that the convection is not centered in the domain, but rather on the western edge to better capture the (preconvective) environment into which the storm is moving (see Fig. 6e for the location of this box at four selected times).
+The box has a size of $3^{\circ} \times 2.5^{\circ}$ and follows the storm along the path depicted in Fig. 6.
+The box has been positioned in such a way that the convection is not centered in the domain but rather on the western edge to better capture the (preconvective) environment into which the storm is moving (see Fig. 6e for the location of this box at four selected times).